sfu-db/dataprep/docs/source/user_guide/connector/DC_Yelp_tut.rst

 ==================================================
-Tutorial - Data Connector for Yelp
+Tutorial - Connector for Yelp
 ==================================================

 .. toctree::